Sitecore/MVP-Site/README.md

 1. 🏃‍♂️ Run the Start-Environment script from an _elevated_ PowerShell terminal

     ```ps1
-    .\Start-Environment -LicenseXmlPath "C:\path\to\license.xml"
+    .\Start-Environment -LicensePath "C:\path\to\license.xml"
     ```
-   _note:_  The LicenseXmlPath argument only has to be used on the initial run of the script.
+   _note:_ The LicensePath argument only has to be used on the initial run of the script.
 The license file must be named `license.xml`, the script copies it to the folder `.\docker\license` where it also can be placed or updated manually.

    > You **must** use an elevated/Administrator PowerShell terminal
    > [Windows Terminal](https://github.com/microsoft/terminal/releases) looks best but the built-in Windows Powershell 5.1 terminal works too.